daniel-dcl-datascience/data-science/README.md

 # Data Science Projects

-This repo contains some of my own data analysis and machine learning projects carried as a hobby for training and learning purposes.
+This repository contains some of my own data analysis and machine learning projects carried as a hobby for training and learning purposes.

 ## Data analysis and RFM modelling